What to eat and drink in Lorraine?

 Le paté Lorrain

 This specialty is simply a pastry wrapped in puff pastry but be careful not to confuse it with paté en croute, which is not the same thing, although they look the same!
-This typical dish of the region even has its own festival which takes place at the beginning of September, where you will find local merchants to sell their products and even a contest for the biggest pâté eater!
+This typical dish of the region even has its own festival which takes place at the beginning of September, where you will find local merchants selling their products and even a contest for the biggest pâté eater!
 (If you have a big stomach, you know when to get your plane tickets!)

 You will find delicious cheeses in Lorraine!
 One of the best-known cheeses is the Emmental grand cru, known throughout the world and used daily by the French, especially in grated form.
 You will also find Brie de Meaux, which is very popular!
 And there are many others!